-The authorized capital stock of Air Industries Delaware consists of 8,003,716 shares of preferred stock, par value \$0.001 per share, and 20,000,000 shares of common stock, par value \$0.001 per share, and 25,000,000 shares of common stock, par value \$0.001 per share, and 25,000,000 shares of common stock, par value \$0.001 per share.
+The authorized capital stock of Air Industries Delaware consists of 8,003,716 shares of preferred stock, par value \$0.001 per share, and 20,000,000 shares of common stock, par value \$0.001 per share.
+The authorized capital stock of Air Industries Nevada will consist of 1,000,000 shares of preferred stock, par value \$0.001 per share, and 25,000,000 shares of common stock, par value \$0.001 per share.
 Holders of Air Industries Nevada common stock will be entitled to equal voting rights, consisting of one vote per share on all matters submitted to a stockholder vote.
-Holders of Air Industries Nevada common stock will not have cumulative voting rights.
-Therefore, holders of a majority of the shares of Air Industries Nevada common stock voting for the election of directors will be able to elect all of the directors.
+Holders of Air Industries Nevada common stock will be able to elect all of the directors.
 The presence, in person or by proxy, of the holders of a majority of the outstanding shares of Air Industries Nevada stockholders.
 A vote by the holders of a majority of Air Industries Nevada's outstanding shares will be required to effectuate certain fundamental corporate changes such as liquidation, merger or an amendment to our articles of incorporation.
 In the event of liquidation, dissolution or winding up of our company, either voluntarily or involuntarily, each outstanding share of Air Industries Nevada common stock will be entitled to share equally in the assets of Air Industries Nevada.